 Climate change risk

 |Assessment type||Unit of assessment||Weighting|

 |Oral exam or presentation||Group Presentation||40|

-If an individual fails the group presentation, an individual assignment of 2000 words will instead be required.
+If an individual is unable to participate in the group presentation, an individual assignment of 2000 words will instead be required.

 The assessment strategy is designed to provide students with the opportunity to demonstrate their critical understanding of key environmental and socio-cultural issues facing the aviation industry.
 The assessment is designed to ensure students apply their practical knowledge and analytical skills developed through the course to industry-relevant contexts.